-Paul Blart: Mall Cop (Netflix)
+Paul Blart: Mall Cop (Showtime)

 (Fitzgerald) Let’s take an abrupt departure from prestige flicks and focus on a less brainy title.
 For all the grief he catches from critics, Kevin James actually has good physical comedy.
 He’s fairly athletic for his size and does some really funny stunt work for laughs.

 The movie’s title tells you all you need to know.
 Just that job description and name are rather hilarious on its own.
 Yes, some of the dialogue is cheesy, and some of the humor cheap, but there’s undeniable heart to Paul Blart: Mall Cop.

 Don’t go in expecting Citizen Kane.
 If you temper your expectations and watch with an open mind, though, you might find this movie is better than its 32 percent on Rotten Tomatoes would suggest.